-Firstly, prepare your printable passport photo template on our website - take a selfie, upload it, and check if you like it.
+Firstly, prepare your printable passport photo template on our website - take a selfie, upload and check if you like the image.
 If you think you don’t look good in the photo, simply retake the picture as many times as you wish!

-Secondly, choose one of the options - you can get the passport photo template for free, though it will require more effort from your side to prepare it to meet all the requirements.
-Or save some time and for 4.99$ you will be able to download a professional Canadian passport photo with acceptance guarantee!
-For 6.99$ you will also get a printout delivered at your doors!
+Secondly, choose one of the options - you can get the passport photo template for free, though it will require some effort from your side to prepare the picture to meet all the requirements.
+Or save some time and for $4.99 you will be able to download a professional Canadian passport photo with acceptance guarantee!
+For $6.99 you will also get a printout delivered to your door!

-Thirdly, if you decided on a digital version of the photo, find the closest Walmart, Walgreens or Costco where you can print it out as a 10x15 cm photo.
+Thirdly, if you decide on a digital version of the photo, find the closest Walmart, Walgreens, or Costco where you can print it out as a 10 x 15 cm photo.
 On such a photo template, you will find 2 passport photos ready to be cut out and submitted to the passport office!

-In a nutshell - you can get a digital Canadian passport photo here and print it out at any photo-copying service (like Walmart or Costco).
-Scroll down to see the guidelines on how to take a biometric photo that will meet all the official requirements! (or just take a photo and our AI compliance check tool will tell you what’s wrong)
+In a nutshell - you can get a digital Canadian passport photo here and print it out at any photo-copying service such as Walmart or Costco.
+Below you will find the guidelines on how to take a biometric photo that will meet all the official requirements! (or just take a photo and our AI compliance check tool will inform you what’s wrong)

-To apply for a Canada passport photo you need to provide two identical color or black-and-white photos.
-Pictures have to have identical measurements of 50 × 70 mm width x height (2 × 2 ¾ inches).
-It is crucial to provide an actual photo taken within 6 months before the date you are applying.
+If you are planning to submit a Canada passport photo, you need to provide two identical color or black-and-white photos.
+Pictures need to have identical measurements of 50 × 70 mm width x height (2 × 2 ¾ inches).
+It is crucial to provide an actual photo taken within 6 months before the date you are applying for.
 Photos should be printed on high-quality photo paper.
-Any other type of paper (e.g. heavy weight paper) is unacceptable.
-Pictures must be originals taken for the purposes of the documents, made from a single negative or a single electronic image file, and cannot be from other existing photos.
+Any other type of paper (e.g. heavy-weight paper) is not allowed.
+Original pictures must be taken for the purposes of the documents, made from a single negative or a single electronic image file, and cannot be copied from other existing photos.